Most Americans who invest in crypto believe they have the tools to get rich. They all share the same trait: the dream of becoming millionaires.

-According to the survey conducted in July of this year, 71% of Americans who own digital assets claimed to have the tools to become a billionaire in the future.
-In comparison, 44% of the broader group of survey participants agreed with the same statement.
+According to a survey conducted in July of this year, 71% of Americans who own digital assets claimed to have the tools to become a billionaire in the future.
+In comparison, 44% of the survey participants agreed with the same statement.

 Millennials Crave Wealth and Crypto

 Most Americans share a common desire: to amass large fortunes of money.
 According to the study, 6 in 10 want to be a billionaire someday and claim that the wealthy are good for society.
 However, the remaining 40% said they loathe millionaires at the other extreme.